nathanhoad/godot_dialogue_manager/docs/CSharp.md

 };
 ```

-If you are using the built-in responses menu node then you'll have to use the `Connect` approach.
+If you are using the built-in responses menu node, you'll have to use the `Connect` approach.

 ```csharp
 responsesMenu.Connect("response_selected", Callable.From((DialogueResponse response) =>